 This vampire-themed tarot deck is not so much dark or gothic in style as it is gory, like a horror film.
 While it may be a fun deck for horror fans, it is not for the faint of heart.
 The deck’s theme is based upon the legend of Vlad the Impaler and Nosferatu.

 The Duncan-Streeter deck was drawn by Melissa Streeter and Charles Vick Duncan, and then painted by Duncan.
-This unique tarot deck has a gory vampire theme with plenty of Vlad’s victims who were impaled by Swords and Stakes (instead of Wands), or drained into Cups.
-Readings with this deck are not for the faint of heart, but meanings should not be taken as if they pertain to violence.
-The card meanings are based upon the standard Rider-Waite meanings with only minor changes.
+This unique tarot deck has a gory vampire theme, including some of Vlad’s victims who were impaled by swords or stakes (instead of wands), or had their blood drained into cups.
+Readings with this deck are not for the faint of heart, although meanings should not be taken as if they pertain to violence.
+Card meanings are based upon the standard Rider-Waite meanings, with only minor changes.

 About the Artist:

-Charles Vick Duncan is an up and coming director of the films Nazi Apocalypse, Skum Quixote and BathSalts the Musical.
-He is also a painter/artist who for the last 10 years has done over 1000 works of art.
-In the early 2000’s while homeless he started the improv band TSTC or The Subject to Change.
-Later he quit music to concentrate solely on art (while still homeless).
+Charles Vick Duncan is the director of the films Nazi Apocalypse, Skum Quixote and BathSalts the Musical.
+He is also a painter/artist who for the last 20 years has done thousands of works of art.
+In the early 2000’s while homeless, he started the improv band TSTC (or The Subject to Change).
+Later, he quit music to concentrate solely on art (while still homeless).

 Film Forum: https://nafilmcrew.forumer.com